Subdivisions of the Kingdom of Galicia and Lodomeria: Administrative raions in present-day Ukraine

-In Ukraine today, there are three provinces (oblasts) that formed the eastern part of the Kingdom of Galicia.
-Two of these, Lviv Oblast and Ivano-Frankivsk Oblast were entirely contained in the kingdom; the third oblast of Ternopil was mainly in the kingdom apart from four of its most northerly counties (raions).
-These four counties, Kremenets Raion, Shumsk Raion, Lanivtsi as well as the northern half of Zbarazh Raion, were formerly part of the county of Krzemieniec in the Wolyn voivodeship (province) of the Second Polish Republic during the interwar period.
+In Ukraine today, there are three provinces (oblasts) that formed the eastern part of the Kingdom of Galicia and Lodomeria.
+Two of these – Lviv Oblast and Ivano-Frankivsk Oblast – were entirely contained in the kingdom.
+The third – Ternopil Oblast – was mainly in the kingdom apart from four of its most northerly raions.
+These four raions – Kremenets Raion, Shumsk Raion, Lanivtsi and the northern half of Zbarazh Raion – were formerly part of the county of Krzemieniec in the Wolyn Voivodeship (province) of the Second Polish Republic during the interwar period.
 Prior to World War I, they were part of Congress Poland.
-They never formed part of the Kingdom of Galicia.
-The remaining counties of Ternopil Oblast were all part of the Kingdom of Galicia and Lodomeria.
+They never formed part of the Kingdom of Galicia and Lodomeria.
+The remaining raions of Ternopil Oblast were all part of the Kingdom of Galicia and Lodomeria.

 Carpathian Ruthenia, today largely contained in the Ukrainian oblast of Zakarpattia, was never part of the Kingdom of Galicia and Lodomeria nor of modern Poland.
 Instead, it was part of transleithanian lands of the Kingdom of Hungary.